‘Tired to the Bone': Hospitals Overwhelmed With Virus Cases

 More than 5,400 extra medical personnel have been deployed around Texas by the state alone, said Lara Anton, a spokeswoman for the Texas Department of State Health Services.
 And that doesn’t include the help surging into Texas from the military and volunteer organizations.

-“There are only so many medical personnel to go around.
-And I think what we’re seeing in places like El Paso is not sustainable in all or a large part of the state,” said Dr. Mark McClellan, a former head of the Food and Drug Administration.
+“There are only so many medical personnel to go around,” said Dr. Mark McClellan, a former head of the Food and Drug Administration.

 Ballad Health system, which is located in the Appalachian mountains and includes the Tennessee hospital where Alison Johnson works, has warned that it and its workers are stretched so thin that without a change in course, its hospitals might have to turn patients away.
 Ballad reported having just 16 available ICU beds Wednesday and about 250 team members in isolation or quarantine.
 It is trying to recruit hundreds more nurses.